When your engine turns over, but will not start, it can feel devastating.

 Usually, the most common causes, are in the ignition or fuel system.

 So, it could mean, your engine is having trouble, producing a spark, getting fuel, or even creating compression.

 Consequently, what “engine turns over but will not start” doesn’t generally mean, is a problem with the starter.
 Because, if the engine cranks normally, you don’t have a starter problem.

 The most common causes are usually, in the ignition or fuel system.
-However, the source may also be, a mechanical fault (for example, a leaking valve) or faulty components in other systems.
+However, the source may also be, a mechanical fault (for example, a leaking valve) or faulty parts in other systems.

 Whatever you do, avoid cranking the engine repeatedly, with the hope that the engine will fire up.
 You may drain your battery of power and damage the starter motor in the process.
 Instead, try to use the charge left in your battery to locate the fault.

 When trying to find out why your car doesn’t want to start, keep in mind these possibilities: